Concrete Column Calculator

 104

-Round forms, bell bottoms, reinforcement, anchor bolts, structural loads, and code requirements are outside this material estimate.
+Bell bottoms, flared bases, reinforcement, anchor bolts, form bracing, structural loads, soil, frost depth, inspections, and code requirements are outside this material estimate.

 Formula steps

-2. Use pi times radius squared times height for each column.
+2. Use pi times radius squared times filled height for each column.

-3. Multiply by quantity, add waste, and estimate bags.
+3. Multiply by quantity, add waste, convert to cubic yards, and estimate bags.

 1. Enter round column diameter in inches, height in feet, quantity, and waste percent.